MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-an-add-in-for-the-web-performance-test-results-viewer.md

 ## Add code to the WebPerfTestResultsViewerAddin

-### To add code to the Visual Studio Add-in to extend the Web Test Results Viewer
+### To add code to the Visual Studio add-in to extend the Web Test Results Viewer

 1. In **Solution Explorer**, right-click the **References** node in the WebPerfTestResultsViewerAddin project and select **Add Reference**.